 Clean Up Your Driveway and Garage

 When selling your home, curb appeal is everything.
 It’s the first thing potential buyers notice, and it’s essential to making a good first impression.
 From your front door to your garage, you can do plenty of small things to add value to your home.
 Cleaning up your driveway and garage, for example, can be a great way to increase your curb appeal.
-Plus, they can lead to bigger improvements, like laying a fresh layer of concrete down the road.
+Plus, they can lead to bigger improvements, such as installing steel pipe bollards along the driveway, laying a fresh layer of concrete down the road, renovating the lawn adjacent to the driveway, etc.

 Curb appeal refers to how appealing a home looks from the street.
 And it doesn’t matter if your home is old or new, what style it’s in, or how much you’re willing to invest-every home can benefit from a few upgrades.